itsmeleow/discord-bot/README.md

 # Discord Bot
-Simple discord bot for moderation.
+A simple discord bot for moderation.
 Built on [discord.py](https://pypi.org/project/discord.py/).

 ## Features
 Here are some commands.
 Command prefix can be changed my replacing value inside of command_prefix.